Abraham Lincoln and New Hampshire

 The exhibition Abraham Lincoln and New Hampshire was presented in cooperation with the state and national Abraham Lincoln Bicentennial Commissions, and was sponsored by Lincoln Financial Foundation and Rath, Young, and Pignatelli.

 The New Hampshire Historical Society is not a state-funded agency.
 All of the Society's programs and services are made possible by dues and contributions from individuals, foundations, and businesses.
-Free admission to the museum and free use of library research resources are two of the many benefits of membership in the New Hampshire Historical Society.
-You are invited to join today!
-Call the membership department at 603/856-0621 or use our convenient and secure online membership form.
+You are invited to join today and enjoy the many benefits membership provides.
+Call the membership department at 603-856-0621 or use our convenient and secure online membership form.